Dining Room Art

 Still life and florals are the natural choices — subjects like fruit, flowers, and gathered objects connect to the purpose of the room.
 Still life prints are a natural fit for dining room walls, offering compositions that enhance the dining experience.
 For a modern feel, look for prints with muted palettes and photographic depth rather than bright or graphic styles.
 Our still life and Dutch masters collections are among the most popular for dining spaces.

-If your kitchen and dining areas share an open-plan space, choosing prints from the same collection (or at least in complementary tones) helps create visual flow.
-They don't need to match exactly — cohesion is more important than uniformity.
+If your kitchen and dining areas share an open-plan space, choosing prints from the same collection or in complementary tones helps create visual flow.
+They don't need to match exactly.
 Browse our kitchen art collection for pieces that pair well.